 If outings aren’t your scene, there is no shame in staying home and doing things you love; cooking, baking, that diy project you saw on Pinterest, a marathon of your favourite show/movie.
 If all else fails, treat it like a regular day.

 What are your plans for this upcoming love day?
 Are you completely into the whole romantic stuff or totally against this occasion?
+What are some other ways to celebrate Cupid’s day?
 Let me know in the comments below.